 - Integrate Autoresponder- tells you to spend $19 for Aweber

 - Test Funnel

-Module 4 reveals another pocket-boring tool you’ll need to spend on.
-Apparently, the main traffic source they teach is solo ads.
+Module 4 reveals another money-sucking tool you’ll need to spend on to do solo ads.

 In theory, you can get boatloads of traffic just by paying marketers to send you campaign to their own email lists.